syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Retrieving-Selected-Values.md

 {% endtabs %}

-### Retrieving Selected items
+### Retrieving selected items

-AutoComplete provides a way to get the selected item using `SelectionChanged` event.
+AutoComplete provides a way to get the selected item using the `SelectionChanged` event.

-The following code example demonstrates the way to retrieve SelectedItem.
+The following code example demonstrates how to retrieve SelectedItem.

 {% tabs %}